docker/docs/datacenter/ucp/2.2/guides/admin/configure/use-trusted-images-for-ci.md

 Through either the Docker CLI, or the UCP browser interface, we will find that any images that do not meet our signing policy cannot be used.
-The signing policy we set up requires that the "CI" team must have signed any image we attempt to `docker pull`, `docker run`, or `docker service create`, and the only member of that team is the "jenkins" user.
+The signing policy we set up requires that the "CI" team must have signed any image we attempt to `docker image pull`, `docker container run`, or `docker service create`, and the only member of that team is the "jenkins" user.
 This restricts us to only running images that were published by our Jenkins CI system.